Shares recoil as China fires back in U.S. trade war

 Oil prices slipped with Brent crude futures off 75 cents to $67.38 a barrel, while U.S. crude fell 73 cents to $62.78 a barrel.

-Additional reporting by Wayne Cole in Sydney; Editing by Hugh Lawson
+Additional reporting by Wayne Cole in Sydney